maxned/Bot-the-Builder/Q Learning (Max)/README.md

 #### Requirements:

-- install Starcraft on any system
+- install Starcraft II on any system (preferably linux for training and Mac OS for visualization)

     - I tried using a `t2.micro` AWS EC2 Ubuntu instance to run Starcraft in headless mode but found it to be too slow with about 2 minutes per game.
 I then started up another `t2.2xlarge` instance that was able to run each game in about 30 seconds.